Hcore-Init: Neural Network Initialization based on Graph Degeneracy: Weight initialization based on Hcore

 \section{Weight initialization based on Hcore}

-As degeneracy frameworks have proven to be very efficient at extracting influential individuals in a network \cite{al2017identification}, why not using the structural information provided by the hcore decomposition of the network to identify ``influential" neurons.
+As degeneracy frameworks have proven to be very efficient at extracting influential individuals in a network \cite{al2017identification}, we are motivated to consider structural information provided by the hcore decomposition of the network to identify ``influential" neurons.

-Having a neural network graph, we provide a definition of degeneracy specifically for bipartite graphs, where standard $k$-core does not provide much relevant information.
+Assuming a neural network graph, we provide a definition of degeneracy specifically for hypergraphs, where standard $k$-core does not apply.

 \begin{Definition}[Hypercore] Given a hypergraph $\mathcal{H}=(V,E_{\cal H})$ We define the $(k,l)$-\textbf{hypercore} as a maximal connected subgraph of $\mathcal{H}$ in which all vertices have hyperdegree at least $k$ and all hyperedges have at least $l$ incident nodes. \end{Definition}